MikeyPPPPPPPP/Fuzzy/README.md

 I wanted to make a tool that was very customizable and useful.
-A few big parts of this tool are conccurentcy, filtering/filtering range, User-Agent tumbling.
+A few big parts of this tool is conccurentcy, filtering/filtering range, User-Agent tumbling.
 There are also a lot of smaller setting like ssl, timeouts, delays, and tor.
 I have never seen a tool with User-Agent tumbling and I though if a sysadmin checked the logs it would be a little more random at first glance.
 I will add proxy tumbling for firewall evasion.
 There will also be a smart extention finder, and waf detector.